 Descent: 80m

 Today we start one of the longest and most challenging treks in Bhutan.
+The roadpoint ends at Shana and from there, we begin the trek to Thathangka.
 Before we start our journey we pray that our journey ends well.
-The trek starts from drugyel Dzong following the Paro river.
-We camp at Shana at an altitude of 2820m.
-We have covered 14km and the trekking hour is 5 to 6 hours.
+The trek starts from Thathangka following the Paro River.
+We camp at Thathangka at an altitude of 2820m.
+We have covered 35km and the trekking hour is 5 to 6 hours with driving to Shana.

 Max Altitude: 4115m